StrawberryChocolateFudge/ricardian-dao-contracts/docs/CatalogDao.md

     	AcceptedSmartContractProposal memory
     	)

-Used for getting all the accepted contracts
+Used for getting 5 accepted smart contracts

     function getAllAccepted()
     	external
     	view
     	returns (AcceptedSmartContractProposal[] memory);

-Used for getting all the removed contracts
+Used for getting all the accepted contracts

     function getAllRemoved()
         external
         view
     returns (AcceptedSmartContractProposal[] memory);

+Used for getting all the removed contracts

+    function getPollPeriod() external view returns (uint256);

+View the poll period with this function.
+The amount of blocks it takes to push throguh a proposal.

 ## Events